OneKey-Network/OneKey-implementation/paf-mvp-audit/README.md

 valid or contains suspicious activity or violations until the user interacts with the OneKey icon under the advert.

-The clicking of the OneKey icon under the advert will initiate all activity.
+The tapping of the OneKey icon under the advert will initiate all activity.
 A single parent Promise is used to commence verification which only resolves when all the identifies are fetched and verification has been completed.
 The module displays an in-progress status page whilst this background activity is being